lazyfrosch/training-debian-packaging/docs/dev/gbp.md

 As optional add-on you often find a `pristine-tar` branch, this branch is used to store metadata, so the original tarball can be recreated from the GIT branches.

-Please see [man pristine-tar](https://manpages.debian.org/unstable/pristine-tar/pristine-tar.1.en.html) for details.
+Please see [`man pristine-tar`](https://manpages.debian.org/unstable/pristine-tar/pristine-tar.1.en.html) for details.

 ## git-buildpackage

 Now Debian introduced a small toolkit to work with GIT repositories as source for Debian packages, helping with tasks
 like:

-* Cloning a GIT repo (with all gbp related branches)
+* Cloning a GIT repository (with all gbp related branches)
 * Pulling and pushing changes, across multiple branches
 * Building the package while checking with GIT
 * Updating changelog from GIT commits